 - Get Active at We Are Queer

 We Are Queer is the first queer gym in Amsterdam and is a great place to get active.
 The first queer gym in the Netherlands lies in Rotterdam, but since 2022 you can also find one in Amsterdam!

 The gym is open to everyone but focuses on the LGBTQ+ community, where you can be 100% yourself, regardless of gender, orientation, or appearance.
 All bodies are welcome at We Are Queer.

 Exercising can be vulnerable, especially if you don’t recognize yourself in the other people in the gym.
 That’s why places like Queer Gym in Rotterdam and We Are Queer in Amsterdam are so important!
 Going to a gym where you feel completely welcome and accepted encourages exercising.

 And besides being able to exercise at We Are Queer, they organize other kinds of activities, like a book club and a walking group.
 So you can meet other LGBTQ+ people!

 Queer & Lesbian Bars in Amsterdam

-Sadly, a few years ago, THE lesbian bar of Amsterdam, Vivelavie, closed its doors after 37 years.
+Sadly, a few years ago, THE lesbian bar in Amsterdam, Vivelavie, closed its doors after 37 years.
 Vivelavie was an iconic bar where many lesbians went.

 The good news is, in early 2019, a new lesbian bar in Amsterdam opened its doors: Bar Buka.
 And we love going here!

 Besides Bar Buka, there are many other fun places in lesbian Amsterdam!
 Go read about them below.
-And make sure to keep supporting those places; otherwise, they might all disappear in the future.
+And make sure to keep supporting those places; otherwise, they might all disappear.